NguyenDucTuan27/silicon-wafers/README.md

 # silicon-wafers

-this code was createde in 2021
+this code was created in 2021